nathanh635/README-Generator/utils/README.md

   ## Contributing

-  5
+  Please fork the repository and submit a pull request.

   ## Tests

-  6
+  test using various inputs

   ## Questions

-  You can reach me at GitHub; my username is 1 and my profile is here: https://github.com/1.
+  You can reach me at GitHub; my username is nathanh635 and my profile is here: https://github.com/nathanh635.
-  You can also email me at 2.
+  You can also email me at nathanh635@gmail.com.